reuters-graphics/bluprint_chart-module-svelte/DEVELOPING.md

 ## Building Reuters chart modules

 The rest of this doc is a guide to building reusable charts with the chart module pattern included in this template.

+> 💡 **Pro tip:** There's a lot of information here, but the best way to learn is to play with the template and refer back to different parts of these docs as you go.
+Don't feel like you need to read it all to get started!

 ### ✏️ Chart module design style